scaleway/scw-handson-k8s-deploy-1st-workload/docker.md

 ![Docker Nginx Validation](assets/images/docker/nginx_docker.png)

 - -p option binds port 80 of the container to port 80 on the machine itself
-- --name specifies a name for the container
+- \-\-name refers a name for the container
 - -d runs the container in background (detached mode)

 You should be able to reach your nginx container using your instance public ip and your local browser.